 Figure 2 shows the LLAH based document retrieval system.
-Document images are extracted from their corresponding PDF files for building up the database for LLAH.
-These documents include, books, magazines, and other articles.
+To build the database for the LLAH, document images are extracted from their corresponding PDF files.
+These documents include, proceedings, books, magazines, and other articles.
 Local invariant features based on their arrangements are extracted from each image and stored in a hash table.
 Hence each entry in the hash table corresponds to a document with its features.
 To retrieve the electronic version of the document from the database, features are extracted from the camera captured image and compared to features in the database.
 Electronic version of the document which has the highest matching score is returned as the retrieved document.
 More details about LLAH can be found in [8].